Azure/missionlz/src/bicep/README.md

 ### Modifying The Naming Convention

 You can modify this naming convention to suit your needs.
-We recommend following the [Cloud Adoption Framework guidance](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).

 - In `mlz.bicep` you can modify the root naming convention.
 This is the default convention: